 What will I learn?

-Each Utah Master Naturalist field class is based in Utah's watersheds, deserts, or mountains.
-You will spend approximately 40 hours learning about, exploring, and conserving Utah's beautiful, natural ecosystems, with the vast majority of class time spent outdoors.
-In addition to learning from the main instructors, classes include presentations and field trips led by various resource experts.
+Each Utah Master Naturalist course is based in Utah's watersheds, deserts, or mountains.
+You will spend approximately 16 hours online and 24 hours in the field learning about, exploring, and conserving Utah's beautiful, natural ecosystems.
+In addition to learning from the main instructors, courses include presentations and field trips led by various resource experts.
 Class size is small to maximize learning and fun!
-View our current list of classes and join us to explore how these systems are managed, how they function, and the diverse plants and animals that live within them.
+View our current schedule and join us to explore how these systems are managed, how they function, and the diverse plants and animals that live within them.

 From high alpine lakes and streams to the Great Salt Lake and unique temporary wetlands of the arid desert, Utah has a vast diversity of aquatic systems that interact with each other throughout and across watersheds.
 In each Watershed Investigations field class, you will experience and learn about how these various waterways interact within a local watershed.